-Two internal committees recommend changes to employee policy pay and conditions - the Local Joint Consultative Committee which considers employee related matters and the Independent Remuneration Panel, which considers matters relating to the remuneration of Members.
-The Independent Remuneration Panel reviewed Members' allowances in January 2024 and decided to recommend to recommended a 4% increase in the allowance in-line with the employee pay award.
-Full Council received the report of the Panel's findings on 6 March 2024 and accepted the recommendation.
+Two internal committees recommend changes to employee and Member conditions - the Local Joint Consultative Committee which considers employee related matters before making recommendations to Cabinet, and the Independent Remuneration Panel, which considers matters relating to the remuneration of Members before making recommendations to Council.
+The Independent Remuneration Panel reviewed Members' Allowances in January 2025 and decided to recommend an increase in the allowance in-line with the employee pay award, in addition to an increase in the basic Members' allowance of £600 in order to bring Broxtowe Members closer to Council with the next lowest allowances in Nottinghamshire.
+Full Council received the report of the Panel's findings on 5 March 2025 and accepted the recommendation.

-Delegation arrangements to officers are set out in detail within the Constitution.
+Delegation arrangements to Officers are set out in detail within the Constitution.
 In order to ensure that decisions are made in compliance with the law and approved policy, Chief Officers are charged with responsibility for the operation of controls within their areas of responsibility and for statutory functions as necessary.
 They make an annual declaration of compliance through the annual statement of internal control.

-Regular meetings take place between relevant senior officers and Members of the Council to discuss and propose policy.
+Regular meetings take place between relevant senior Officers and Members of the Council to discuss and propose policy.

-The Constitution also includes sections on the conduct of meetings, Financial Regulations, Financial Regulations (Contracts) and Codes of Conduct for Members and officers.
+The Constitution also includes sections on the conduct of meetings, Financial Regulations, Financial Regulations (Contracts) and Codes of Conduct for Members and Officers.